LudwikJaniuk/sdleffler.github.io/_posts/2017-9-27-AttacaStructureAndMilestones.md

 with fixed-size buffers such as `[u8; 4096]` and even mutable references to byte slices (`&'a mut [u8]`), the last of which introduces a lifetime to the `ReadFuture<B>` type.
-Doing this allows buffers passed in to have a lifetime - if necessary - or be `'static`, and in either case the buffer is returned as part of the future's result value: when a read is complete, you get ownership of your buffer back.
+Doing this allows buffers passed in to have a lifetime - if necessary - *or* be `'static`, and in either case the buffer is returned as part of the future's result value: when a read is complete, you get ownership of your buffer back, whether it was borrowed in the first place or temporarily owned by the future.

 ### A small but significant piece of inaccurate documentation